-Must See: Mankato Kiwanis Holiday Lights
+Get in the Holiday Spirit At Mankato Kiwanis Holiday Lights

-If you live within driving distance of Mankato, MN, you must see the Mankato Kiwanis Holiday Lights.
-It’s truly a magical, holiday adventure for the whole family.
-Not only are there 1.7 million LED lights, the 2018 experience includes ice skating and ice sculpting, horse-drawn carriage rides, visits from Santa and his reindeer and pure magical joy!
+You must see the Mankato Kiwanis Holiday Lights at Sibly Park if you live within driving distance of Mankato, MN.
+It’s truly a magical holiday adventure for the whole family.
+Not only are there 1.7 million LED lights, but the Mankato Kiwanis Holiday Lights experience includes ice skating and ice sculpting, horse-drawn carriage rides, visits from Santa and his reindeer, and pure magical joy!

 Pro Tip #1 For smaller crowds, pick a weeknight and arrive upon opening

 The Mankato Kiwanis Holiday Lights are very popular, and people from all over the state visit.
 Our schedule allowed us to attend on a Tuesday night- we arrived shortly after it opened at 5 p.m., and there were hardly any crowds, so we could walk at our own pace.

 If you attend on a weekend, you should expect longer lines, but it’s worth it!

 Walk or Drive through Mankato Kiwanis Holiday Lights

 Visitors can walk or drive through the Mankato Kiwanis Holiday Lights.
 The Mankato Kiwanis Holiday Lights are the most extended drive-thru light display in the state!

 If you drive through Mankato Kiwanis Holiday Lights, signs will direct you to turn your radio to 90.1 and 88.1.

 Tune into 88.1 for Christmas music, Mankato Kiwanis Holiday Lights trivia, and sponsor information.